 Priest helped me fill her in.
 Gia was able to infer quite a bit by herself; that and her trust in me as someone she'd known for years as opposed to the brief time Danny, Priest, Logan, and I had been acquainted made it the fastest explanation yet.

 "Priest thinks there will be a trap waiting when she goes to announce her raving success to her client," I explained afterwards.
 "And since the guys so heroically left us….that's where you come in."

 "Ooooh, fun!"
 Gia cheered.
 "When do we go?"

 Priest shrugged.
 "As soon as possible."

-Gia set her marshmallow cream aside and pirouetted out of the room, only to immediately turn around and barely catch herself on the door frame.
+Gia stood up and pirouetted out of the room, only to immediately turn around and barely catch herself on the door frame.
 "I shall be back!" she said before bolting off again.

 [9.10.2072- 11 AM]